Manufacturer: Upper Deck

 (–) : No Pricing Data Available | ($) USD Price Value | (¢) USD Price Under $1

-1989 Upper Deck Rookie Card Prices
+The Free 1989 Upper Deck Rookie Card Price Guide

 | Rookie | Card # | Raw | 7 | 8 | 9 | 10 |